EvaMaeRey/ggswitzerland/README.md

 ## `theme_map()`

-This pretty much verbatim from the blog, but *does* add palette definition, which is new in ggplot2 4.0.0.
-We go with magma since it looks great in the target plot and is colorblind friendly!
+This is pretty much verbatim from Timo and Angelo’s blog, but *does* add palette definitions, a capability new in ggplot2 4.0.0.
+We use ‘magma’ since it looks great in the target plot and is colorblind friendly!

 ``` r
 #' @export